SpicyRicecaker/notes/games/vagabond.md

 - Hozoin Temple
   - In Kofukuji in Nara
   - Ferocious spear technique by monks
+  - Agon
+    - Some cool bald spear dude
+- Yagyu
+  - Honda Tomimasa
+    - Chief Retainer of the Yuki clan of echizen
+  - Shoda Kizaemon
+    - Senior disciples of the yagyu
+  - Murata Yozo
+    - Stable man
+  - Debuchi Magobe
+    - Foot soldier
+  - Kimura Sukekuro
+    - Book Keeper
+  - Hyogonosuke
+    - Grandson of Yagyu Sekishusai Muneyoshi
+    - To be successor of the Shinkage style
+    - Wants to keep on travelling Musha Shugyo, the warriors pilgramage
+- Sangenin Temple
+  - Men of the sword came to examine their souls
 ## Log
 Tue 12/29/2020 - Ch.
 36